CSCfi/machine-learning-scripts/notebooks/notebooks_on_taito-gpu.md

 # Using Jupyter notebooks on Taito-GPU

-Instructions on setting up a Jupyter notebooks server with TensorFlow, Keras, and GPU support in Taito-GPU.
+This page contains instructions on setting up a Jupyter notebooks server with GPU support in Taito-GPU.
+It can be used e.g. to run GPU-enabled TensorFlow, Keras, or PyTorch scripts.

-This is a rather inelegant solution based on using two ssh connections, but can still perhaps be useful in some cases.
+Please note that this is a rather inelegant solution based on using two ssh connections, but can still perhaps be useful in some cases.

 In this example, we use 8899 as the port number, but please select a unique port to avoid overlaps.
 You are free to select a suitable port from the range 1024-49151.